shaneknapp/docs/content/acceptable_use.md

 - Not use another individual's account, or attempt to capture or guess other users' passwords.
 You may not enable unauthorized users to access infrastructure managed by Cal-ICOR by providing them access to your account.
-- You are individually responsible for appropriate use of all resources provided to you, including your interactive computing session, networking infrastructure on your hub, and the software and hardware you use.
+- Be individually responsible for appropriate use of all resources provided to you, including your interactive computing session, networking infrastructure on your hub, and the software and hardware you use.
 - Comply with and contractual and licence agreements that Cal-ICOR is bound to